shivammishra000/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe Game using HTML, CSS, JavaScript.
+Tic-Tac-Toe Game using HTML, CSS and JavaScript.